Cray-HPE/docs-csm/operations/security_and_authentication/Change_Credentials_on_ServerTech_PDUs.md

     sleep 3m
     ```

-1. (`ncn-mw#`) Verify RTS was able to communicate with the PDUs with the updated credentials.
+1. (`ncn-mw#`) Verify that RTS was able to communicate with the PDUs with the updated credentials.

     ```bash
     kubectl -n services exec -it deployment/cray-hms-rts -c cray-hms-rts-redis -- redis-cli keys '*/redfish/v1/Managers'